LG 32UL500-W Review

-Like LG’s other recent monitors, the 32UL500-W looks great on every angle, the relatively thin bezels are even sweeter.
-The top and side bezels are only 0.125 inch thick, but a black border extends onto the actual display space.
-On the bottom, the bezel is around an inch thick, sporting the LG logo and nothing else.
+Like LG’s other recent monitors, the 32UL500-W looks excellent on every angle; the relatively thin bezels are even sweeter.
+The top and side bezels are only 0.125 inches thick, but a black border extends onto the actual display space.
+The bezel is around an inch wide on the bottom, sporting the LG logo and nothing else.

-Without the stand, the monitor is only 1.9 inches thick, and LG decided to have a black front and white on the back.
-On the underside (next to the LG logo) there’s a control nub which you hold to turn the monitor on and it rocks in four directions to navigate the on-screen display (OSD) controls.
+The monitor is only 1.9 inches thick without the stand, and LG decided to have a black front and white on the back.
+On the underside (next to the LG logo), you hold a control nub to turn the monitor on, and it rocks in four directions to navigate the on-screen display (OSD) controls.

 The stand is another place where LG made a tradeoff over its more expensive models.
 It lacks the height adjustment available on the LG 32UN550-W or LG 32UN650-W models, but you can still tilt the screen, and it doesn’t rotate for portrait view.
 All ports are located on the rear of the screen: one DisplayPort 1.4 and two HDMI 2.0 ports, alongside a 3.5mm audio out and the power supply port.

 Right out-of-the-box, you can see some places where LG made cuts to hit the 32UL500-W’s price point on a 4K, 32-inch panel.
 This LG monitor sports a VA panel, often preferred for its high contrast levels.
 However, you miss out on the excellent response times of TN panels and the super-wide viewing angles of IPS panels, but make up for both with perfect contrast and image depth.